oargueta3/SDCND-Project-5-Vehicle-Detection/write_up.md

 ![hog][image2]

-The code below was used to to extract the HOG feature vector from an image:
+The code below was used to to extract the HOG feature vector from images:
 ```
 def get_hog_features(img, orient, pix_per_cell, cell_per_block, vis=False, feature_vec=True):
     # Call with two outputs if vis==True